Whatever Happened To ... 2 Of The Visitors Who Got Stuck In Wuhan During The Pandemic

 Since he left, Xi says his parents worry about him all the time, even though "I keep telling them that I'm basically working from home the whole day."
 He misses them, but his new job and house-hunting keep him busy.
 "Life has to move on," he says.

-Yang and her family were able to return to Hong Kong on a repatriation flight in early April, just as the Wuhan quarantine ended.
+Yang and her family were able to return to Hong Kong on a flight in early April, just as the Wuhan quarantine ended.
 "My parents were relieved when we left," she says.
 "They were so worried about us, and [if lockdown measures were reimposed] they didn't want us to be trapped there again."

 Now the situation is reversed.
 "It's like they're back to normal life again," she says of her parents, who are free to travel around China — "to go anywhere they want to go."
 But Hong Kongers still face restrictions.
-They're are strongly encouraged to stay at home.
+They are strongly encouraged to stay at home.
 Yang works remotely in her cramped flat.

 Still, Yang is happy to be home.
 Hong Kong's social distancing rules are strict, but not as strict as Wuhan's at the peak of the outbreak.
 "You can still feel free to go out when you feel the risk is low," she says.
 It's a contrast from the lockdown in Wuhan, when residents were barred from taking outdoor walks without government permission.
 "That was more stressful."